knpuniversity/javascript/knpu/ep1-basics/old-school-ajax-html.md

 method is responsible for both initially rendering the form on page load, and for handling the form submit.

 If you're not too familiar with Symfony, don't worry.
-But, at the bottom, at an if statement: if this is an AJAX request, then - at this point - we know we've failed form validation.
+But, at the bottom, add an if statement: if this is an AJAX request, then - at this point - we know we've failed form validation.
 Instead of returning the entire HTML page - which you can see it's doing right now - let's render *just* the form HTML.
 Do that with